 Collection of U.S. railroad timetables, publications, promotional material, photographs and miscellaneous material, and newsletters of Missouri railroad enthusiast organizations, Mid-Missouri Railfans and the St. Louis chapter of the National Railway Historical Society.

-Blodgett, Wells Howard (1838-1929), Letter, 1916, (C1586)
+Blodgett, Wells Howard, (1838-1929), Letter, 1916, (C1586)

-To [Benjamin McAllister] Anderson, [Columbia, MO], from St. Louis, MO, March 3, 1916.
+The papers contain To [Benjamin McAllister] Anderson, [Columbia, MO], from St. Louis, MO, March 3, 1916.
 Blodgett sent Anderson a copy of the "Act to incorporate the Louisiana and Columbia Railroad," approved January 27, 1837.

 Blount Family, Papers, 1861-1947, (C0047)

 Business papers recording farming, mining, and mercantile activities in southeast Missouri, particularly Potosi and Washington County.
 The collection contains family correspondence, legal and financial records, as well as medical notebooks from Barnes Hospital in St. Louis.